Category:

 While contemporaries often cast Rocca as a marquee attraction but an average wrestler, he defied the mold.
 Not just an exhilarating entertainer for his era, Rocca illuminated the prospect that a wrestler can infuse humor while commanding respect.
 The wrestling world was dominated at the time by brawling tough men or technical wrestlers specializing in submission holds.
 Rocca, instead, was an aerial specialist, wrestling only in his bare feet.
 “I was poor,” he once said.
 “I didn’t have enough money to buy shoes.
 I wrestled barefoot.
 By being barefoot, I get a better grip on an opponent and have better balance.”
 A signature spectacle involved him slapping an opponent’s visage, using bare feet to administer a humiliating flurry instead of hands.
 Beyond entertainment, this maneuver and his exceptional dropkick epitomized his extraordinary balance and coordination.
 He also originated the Argentine Backbreaker (similar to a modern-day torture rack).
 Additionally, Rocca expertly entangled adversaries in “pretzel holds,” eliciting delight from his legions of fans.

 Mondt introduced him to Vince McMahon, Sr., who ran the Northeaster territory his Capitol Wrestling Corporation.
-While arenas in major cities like Washington, DC, Pittsburgh and Philadelphia were major stages for Capitol’s performers, Madison Square Garden was indeed the Mecca of venues.
+While arenas in major cities like Washington, DC, Pittsburgh, and Philadelphia were major stages for Capitol’s performers, Madison Square Garden was indeed the Mecca of venues.
 Rocca, with roots in both Italy and Argentina, appealed greatly to the ethnic population in the New York/New Jersey area.
 “I am their hero,” he once said of the city’s Spanish-speaking population.
 “Poor people identify with me,” Rocca said.
 “I wrestle, and I beat a bad, bad man, and they are glad.”
 He was presented as a blue-collar hero, pitted against heelish opponents such as Buddy Rogers, Gene Stanlee, Dr. Jerry Graham, and Dick the Bruiser.
 The latter two opponents were so villainous that in a tag-team matchup on November 19th, 1957, Rocca caused the Bruiser to submit while in the Argentina Backbreaker hold.
 As Rocca and his tag team partner began celebrating in front of the largely Puerto Rican crowd, Graham punched him in the face, causing him to bleed.
 An infuriated Rocca grabbed the larger man and began bashing his head against the ring post, opening up a cut on Graham’s forehead that turned him into a bloody mess.

-Hundreds of fans rushed the ring, and Graham and the Bruiser had to legitimate fight for their lives.
-Eventually, seeing the dangerous nature of the situation, Rocca and Carpentier had to fend off many of the fans in order to protect their opponents.
+Hundreds of fans rushed the ring, and Graham and the Bruiser had to legitimately fight for their lives.
+Eventually, seeing the dangerous nature of the situation, Rocca and Carpentier had to fend off many of the fans to protect their opponents.
 With the crowd having tasted blood, more than 60 members of the New York City police department had to wade into the melee.
 Finally, Rocca had to get on the public address system and plead for calm before Graham and the Bruiser could be led to safety.
 The fans lifted Rocca onto their shoulders and carried him through his adoring fans.

 So frightening was the riot that had taken place that the four participating wrestlers had to appear at a hearing in front of the New York Athletic Commission, where they were fined $2,600.
 It was estimated that more than 500 fans had been involved, and the four were suspended until the fine had been paid.
 In the aftermath, there were calls to ban professional wrestling in the state of New York, but instead, it was decided that children under the age of 14 would be banned from attending matches, a ban which lasted for 20 years.

 Notwithstanding his prominence and tenure at its zenith, Rocca gained only a few championships during his career.
 More than this being an indictment of his capability to carry the title belt, it was more of an indication that his popularity and drawing power were not dependent on a belt.
 Nonetheless, he carried the belt for several promotions, including the old American Wrestling Association (Ohio) World Heavyweight Championship in 1953 and the Montreal World Heavyweight Champion in 1954.
-Furthermore, he held belts with his frequent tag team partner, Miguel Perez, including the Capital Sports’ version of the NWA World Tag Team championship in 1957 and the World Wrestling Council North American Tag Team Championship on September 11, 1976.
+Furthermore, he held belts with his frequent tag team partner, Miguel Perez, including the Capital Sports’ version of the NWA World Tag Team Championship in 1957 and the World Wrestling Council North American Tag Team Championship on September 11, 1976.

 His partnership with Perez made for a lucrative run within in the New York market.
 Perez was Puerto Rican and helped to draw from the strong ethnic fan base that Rocca had already tapped into.
 From 1957 to 1960, the tandem headlined Madison Square Garden 28 times, battling the likes of The Grahams, the Fabulous Kangaroos, the Tolos Brothers, and Johnny Valentine and The Sheik.